graijo/java-tutorial-for-beginners/README.md

 * Noticed a few more ```String``` utility methods, such as ```join()``` and ```replace()```

 ### Step 07: Storing mutable text
+operations done on a any string(Sub string) will not change its value,for that we need to save it to another string variable.But operation on string buffer will save it to string buffer variable itself.

 ```StringBuffer``` and ```StringBuilder``` allow you to modify a string literal in-place.